nodelabstudio/Intent-Radar/README.md

 It watches selected public sources, evaluates posts using a set of rules, and surfaces only the ones that show **genuine intent** — the kind that usually precedes a buying decision.

-Every record is explainable.
+Every record is explainable and nothing is guesswork.
-Nothing is guesswork.

----

-## What this is not

-- Not a general RSS reader
-- Not a scraping-for-volume tool
-- Not a marketing automation platform
-- Not a spam engine

-If something shows up here, it’s because it crossed a meaningful threshold.

 ---